MidCamp/midcamp/docs/deploy.md

 1. Cut a tag on master
 1. Run the build
 1. Review changes
-1. Generate a database artifact and install on Acquia
-1. Sync files
 1. Deploy the code

 **If there are configuration changes**, you MUST download, review, and incorporate the current production configuration.

 ## Cut a tag

-For your latest code changes, cut a tag: https://github.com/palantirnet/harris/releases
+For your latest code changes, cut a tag: https://github.com/MidCamp/midcamp/releases

 ## Run the build